mdpiper/dakota-experiments/hydrotrend-2/README.md

 **dakota-hydrotrend-2.dat**.
 Messages from stdout and stderr are filed in **run.log**.
-Clean up intermediate results with the script
+Clean up intermediate results with the shell script
 <a href="./dakota_cleanup">dakota_cleanup</a>.

 ## Notes

-* Two response functions are used, for the mean and standard deviation of the `Qs` series.
+* Two response functions are used for the mean and standard deviation of the `Qs` series.
-* The bounds on `T` and `P` were chosen somewhat arbitrarily, yet close to the default values used in WMT.
+* The bounds on `T` and `P` were chosen to be close to the default values used in WMT.
 * The minimum value of `P` must be greater than the value of _constant annual base flow_, parameter #11.